merrellj-codeup/coffee-project/README.md

     name, and the type of roast in a paragraph.
 Don't display the ids, these are only for our application's internal use

-- When the page loads, the coffees should be sorted by their ids in ascending order
+- When the page loads, the coffeelist should be sorted by their ids in ascending order

-- Add functionality to search through the coffees by name, and display only the coffees that match the provided search term (You will need to add an input field to the existing form for this)
+- Add functionality to search through the coffeelist by name, and display only the coffeelist that match the provided search term (You will need to add an input field to the existing form for this)

 - Add functionality to update the displayed coffee as the user types into the